SAP/abap-file-formats/doc/specification.md

 }
 ```
 ---
 **Note**: Currently, ABAP file formats are not kept stable, yet.
-They might still change incompatible without creating a new file format version.
+They might still change incompatibly without creating a new file format version.

 ---